 |Other veggies and most fruit||1 cup||10-60|

+As stated previously, calcium is the most abundant mineral in the entire body.
 Bones are like a bank account in which calcium and other minerals are deposited to make them strong.
 When the body needs calcium elsewhere, it withdraws calcium from the bones.
 Depositing enough calcium during childhood and adolescence helps build strong bones, and withdrawals will not leave you with weak bones later in life.

 When you are older, you withdraw more calcium from bones than you deposit.
 If more calcium is withdrawn from the bones than is deposited, the bones become weaker and very brittle, resulting in a condition called osteoporosis.
-This leads to an increased risk of bone fractures, typically in the wrist, hip and spine.
+This leads to an increased risk of bone fractures, typically in the wrist, hip, and spine.

 People who are at greatest risk for osteoporosis include those who are:

-- post menopausal women.
+- post-menopausal women.

 - older adults.

 - eating a diet low in calcium.